Economic damage from coronavirus pandemic to hit government coffers by 2060 | ExBulletin

 Population growth will be one of the biggest challenges for the federal government over the next four decades, but even that has been hampered by COVID-19.

-“The economic recovery is developing well, but some effects from the pandemic will continue,” the Treasury report said.
+“The economic recovery is going well, but some effects from the pandemic will continue,” the Treasury report says.

-“The most sustainable effect is likely to be a smaller population reflecting migration significantly limited for a period and a lower fertility rate.”

-The closure of Australia’s international borders has stopped migration in the short term, but the Treasury said it is unlikely there will be any chance of it magically returning to normal once the restrictions are eased.
+The closure of Australia’s international borders has stopped migration in the short term, but the Treasury says it is unlikely there is a chance it will magically return to normal once the restrictions are eased.

 “Migrants are expected to continue to be the largest source of population growth,” the report said.